 Sheila Casey, Esq. is the Specialty Courts Administrator for the Massachusetts Trial Court.
 She leads the development and implementation of educational programs and training for personnel involved in Specialty Courts.
 Ms. Casey is also responsible for developing and coordinating the implementation of standardized operating, practices, and procedures for all Specialty Courts within the Trial Court.
 She has over 25 years of experience in the delivery of legal services to low income communities.
 Ms. Casey has served in various roles including Executive Director of Neighborhood Legal Services in Lawrence and Lynn, Massachusetts, where she managed the flow of legal work, fiscal operations, development, human resources and administration for more than 20 staff.
 A graduate from Western New England University School of Law, where she received a J.D., Ms. Casey also holds a Master in Public Administration, a B.A. in Spanish, and an Interpreter’s Certificate in Spanish, all from UMass/Amherst.

-Gina Vincent, Ph.D., associate professor of psychiatry, UMMS, is co-director of the Law & Psychiatry Program (with Dr. Ira Packer), and director of Translational Law & Psychiatry Research in the Systems & Psychosocial Advances Research Center (SPARC) in the Department of Psychiatry at the University of Massachusetts Medical School.
+Gina Vincent, Ph.D., is Associate Professor of Psychiatry, UMMS, is Co-Director of the Law & Psychiatry Program (with Dr. Ira Packer), and Director of Translational Law & Psychiatry Research in the Systems & Psychosocial Advances Research Center (SPARC) in the Department of Psychiatry at the University of Massachusetts Medical School.

 Dr. Vincent has developed an extensive background in training forensic clinicians, judges, prosecutors and defense attorneys, administrators, and probation officers in use of risk assessment tools; and in providing technical assistance to juvenile justice agencies for implementing screening and assessment tools.
 In her capacity as co-director of the National Youth Screening and Assessment Project (NYSAP) she has consulted with juvenile justice systems and agencies around the U.S. by providing training and technical assistance to diverse groups of individuals around screening and assessment, including judges, attorneys, administrators, and the staff members who will actually complete the tools.
 She is the leading author of the widely disseminated Risk Assessment in Juvenile Justice: A Guidebook for Implementation, a “how-to” guide for agencies to implement risk assessment and screening tools informed by research and consensus among many experts.

-Rosa Rodriguez-Monguio, Ph.D., associate professor, health policy and management, University of Massachusetts, Amherst.
+Rosa Rodriguez-Monguio, Ph.D., is Professor of Clinical Pharmacy and the Director of the Medical Outcomes Center at the University of California San Francisco.
 Dr. Rodriguez-Monguio has a strong background in health economics, with specific training and expertise in the area of health economics and outcomes research, health care services, and program evaluation (e.g. cost-effectiveness, cost-benefit analysis).
 She also has extensive experience in the design and implementation of large-scale research projects; development of research protocols; grant submissions and successful project administration through multidisciplinary collaborations; data collection, management, and analysis; costs and outcomes evaluation; and peer-reviewed publication.
 She will support the Evaluation and Research Core by providing technical assistance in designing economic evaluation procedures, performing and overseeing the costs, and analyzing cost-effectiveness of specialty court treatments and recovery support services.
 She has been awarded multiple grants and has published widely.